 Children are exposed to high quality literature to inspire their own writing and to model engaging uses of the English language.
 Through the critique of these texts, children develop their oral comprehension skills.
 Imagination and originality are nurtured through exploration, discussion and drama.
 Spelling, punctuation, grammar and phonics teaching ensure that children have the skills and confidence to develop their writing style across a range of genres and in varied contexts.

 We recognise the importance of communication and language development in achieving academic success in English.
 Therefore, oracy is at the heart of our curriculum.
 Children are immersed in a language rich curriculum that intends to give all pupils an extensive vocabulary and oral proficiency.
+Please see our English Policy attached below.

 Early literacy is the development of young children’s skills in moving from learning to read, to reading to learn; these skills include word recognition and language comprehension – the essential components of reading.